Dragoljub Velimirović: Death and eulogies

 Velimirović died on May 22, 2014, at the age of 73 in Belgrade after a prolonged illness.
 He was survived by his wife Mirjana Velimirović and his daughter Ana Velimirovic-Zorica.
-There was a commemoration ceremony in Velimirović's honour on May 26, 2014, at 11:00 at the Serbian Chess Federation.
+There was a commemoration ceremony in Velimirović's honour on May 26, 2014, at 11:00 a.m. at the Serbian Chess Federation.
 Velimirovic was cremated on May 26, 2014, and the burial was at the New Cemetery, Belgrade.